mastAk7/DSA/README.md

 - [Problem 1: LeetCode 36](https://leetcode.com/problems/valid-sudoku/)
 - A cute hacker kind of string animation

+---

+## Day 26
+### Summary
+- Revised recursion in detail and solved related questions
+- Tomorrow would be doing sudoku solver and NQueens and hence move on to the next topic.

+### Problems Solved
+- Next Permutation
+- Combination Target Sum
+- Merge Sort Implementation
+- Tower of Hanoi
+- Rat in Maze

 ## Notes
 - My summer break began from mid may and hence I decided to polish my skills.
 The first month everything went on track: maintained a month long streak on leetcode, maintained a good rating on codeForces and LeetCode.